 If something were to happen to you today, would your Successor Trustee know exactly where to find all the information they would need to handle your affairs?

 Here are our top 10 items to keep in your estate planning file:

-- Instructions for how your house operates.
-(The alarm system, sprinkler system, gas and water shut-off valves, the keys to open the garage door if the electric opener fails, etc.)
+This includes the alarm system, sprinkler system, gas and water shut-off valves, the keys to open the garage door if the electric opener fails, etc.

 This should include a list of contents and how it can be accessed.

 Especially those from the military or former jobs.

 These can be a source of comfort when the time comes.